NERV-DAO/documentation/NERV by-laws.md

 Management of the DAO’s official e-mails is done by the SEELE.
 Management of the mails is done by the entrusted members appointed in point I of the previous article.

 I. The official URL for the website of the DAO is URL.
+The IPFS hash entrypoint to the website is HASH.

 II.
 The official mail addresses for the DAO are the corresponding addresses of the headquarters if any.